 Looking for how to stop a student loan wage garnishment?
 Then look no further.

 In this post, I’ll share with you how to stop a student loan wage garnishment before it starts.
+(Don’t default on the student loan debt in the first place.)
 And if it’s already started, I’ll share with you how to stop it as quick as possible so you can take care of your family.

 Before I do that, I’ll go over some basics about administrative wage garnishments.

-You skip this if you like and get right to what brought you here:
+Feel free to skip ahead to get right to what brought you here:

 TL;DR The two most common ways to stop garnishments for student loans are loan rehabilitation and loan consolidation.
 After the garnishment starts, a consolidation is no longer an option.
 You’ll have to rehabilitate the loan.
 The garnishment will last until you make 5 monthly payments under the rehabilitation agreement.